vangelif/mvrva-transport-front-end/README.md

 ### Install

 Install this project with:
-bundle install
+npm install

-Make sure that server is running
+Make sure that server is running rails s

-rails s

 ### Usage